JochenHeckl/DataBinding/README.md

 Databinding is a method of connecting a data model with user interface components, allowing changes in one to automatically reflect in the other.

 This package supplies the means that will enable you to implement declarative user interfaces (== user interfaces that are a function of the underlying data that defines it).
+It's like WPF for Unity Game Objects.

 ```mermaid
 ---